kubic-project/microos-o-o/blog/_posts/2023-04-02-state-of-microOS-Desktop-Plasma.md

 [develop.kde.org](https://develop.kde.org/docs/packaging/flatpak).

-2. Some of my personal issue, with this hardware, I *suspect* is due to the current sddm that we use not being wayland compatible.
+2. Some of my personal issue, with this hardware, I *suspect* is due to the current sddm not being wayland compatible.
 So when booting right now, to use wayland, you're getting sddm as an X11 session, and plasma as a wayland session.
-There is wayland support upstream, in some form, but it is not currently released, and I'm not personally interested in having microOS Plasma shipping a different version of sddm, than Tumbleweed does.
+There is wayland support upstream, in some form, but it is not currently released.
+I'm not interested in having microOS Plasma shipping a different version of sddm, than Tumbleweed does.
 So what can be done here?
 If you're a coder that can help, sddm is developed at [sddm](https://github.com/sddm/sddm), go see if you can't help out.

 3. Feature parity with GNOME.
 Its what it says on the tin.
 The only "easy" way I sorted out how to mount a smb share in userspace (just to use an example) was to use t-u to install the gvfs components necessary, so that I was able to do a `gio mount smb://host/share`.
-And that still doesn't give any sort of enabling within dolphin itself to mount them.
+That still doesn't give any sort of enabling within dolphin itself to mount them.
 And honestly, that took me most of an afternoon, bouncing around various places on the web to figure out how to do.
 If our target is users that want a "install it and go to work"